jonathanscholtes/Azure-AI-RAG-CSharp-Prompty/README.md

 The architecture of this project includes:

-- **Frontend**: The user interface is developed using React, ensuring a responsive and interactive experience.
-This allows users to engage with the application intuitively, providing real-time feedback and dynamic content updates.
-- **Backend**: The backend is implemented in Python, utilizing FastAPI for efficient handling of AI logic and data processing.
+- **Backend**: The backend is implemented in .Net, utilizing controller-based API for efficient handling of AI logic and data processing.
 Azure Functions are employed to manage event-driven functions, allowing for scalable and responsive execution as user interactions occur.
-- **Database**: Azure Cosmos DB for MongoDB VCore serves as the database solution, optimized for vector search capabilities.
+- **Database**: Azure Cosmos DB serves as the database solution, with Azure AI Search optimized for vector search capabilities.
 This enables fast and efficient retrieval of data, facilitating the application's AI functionalities.
 - **AI Models**: The project incorporates the Azure OpenAI Service, which provides advanced generative text and embedding models.
 These models enhance the application’s ability to produce high-quality, contextually relevant responses based on user input.

 ## Requirements
 - Azure subscription for deploying Azure GenAI RAG Application.
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli) (Command Line Interface)
-- Node.js 20.11.1 installed in your development environment.
+- .NET 8.0 is installed and properly configured in the development environment.
-    - Please follow the steps outlined [here](https://stochasticcoder.com/2024/03/06/langchain-rag-with-react-fastapi-cosmos-db-vectors-part-3/#h-install-node-js) to download and install Node.JS.
 - Python 3.11.4 installed on development environment.
 - An IDE for Development, such as [VS Code](https://code.visualstudio.com/download)